SeineAle/daytona-md/daytona2.md

 git clone <repository_url>
 ```
 #### Step 2: Install Node.js on your machine:
-Node.js is the javascript runtime
-- To check if Node.js is installed, open a terminal or command prompt and run:
+- Node.js is a runtime environment that lets you execute JavaScript code outside of a web browser.
+To see if Node.js is installed on your machine, open a terminal or command prompt and enter the following command.
+This will display the installed version of Node.js.
 ```bash
 node --version
 ```